-Camp Yarramundi offers a wide variety of adventure activities that are all focused around the Outdoor Education & Camping Learning Framework.
+Camp Yarramundi offers a wide variety of adventure activities that are all focused around the Outdoor Education & Camping Values.

 A 10 metre high abseil tower for personal challenge and achievement, building self-esteem and trust.

 A ground level obstacle course with a series of challenges and scenarios promoting teamwork, trust, leadership and communication.

 We teach the basic skills and techniques for shooting on the range.

 Campers move through a series of obstacles in an artificial caving system, and degree of difficulty can be varied according to age.

 This program can include shelter building, cooking out, learning how to build a fire and teaching basic bush survival skills.

 This is an offsite camp out experience.
 Groups discover how to survive in the bush and are required to cook their own food.

 Canoe along the beautiful, meandering Grose River.
 We teach the basic strokes and techniques and paddle downstream.
 Great fun and great for teamwork.

 10 metres high and 80 meters long this is a great way to build confidence at height.